OS-EDA/Course/Chapter_02_OpenROAD_tools/c02_training_common.md

 ### Browse the resources

 ##### Task: Review the flow terminology

+- Try to formulate the meaning and purpose of all the following search results in your own words.
 - Search for each of the flow steps
     * Synthesis
     * Floorplan